jmoh3/adventure/DEVELOPMENT.md

 * Magic number in formatDirections

 ## Changes that require more restructuring:
-* Adding another class to keep track of game state and input handling
-* Consider a Player class to keep track of location
+* Adding another class to keep track of game state and input handling.
+I will create a GameEngine class in order to accomplish this and separate my main function from the PlayAdventure class so that my methods are better organized.
 * Decreasing size of main function

 I will begin this assignment with these changes - stay tuned for more updates :sunglasses: